 By hosting our students, engaging in workplace projects, or collaborating on on-campus industry projects with us, you actively cultivate graduates with the skills essential for success in the knowledge-based economy.
 Partnering with our students and Charles Sturt offers you significant advantages.

 Charles Sturt University is committed to supporting students throughout their WIL experiences, including monitoring their work and accessing progress in line with quality assurance standards.
 Our participation in the National Strategy on Work-integrated Learning in University Education underscores our dedication to enhancing education quality, innovation, and workforce readiness.
-We actively collaborate with external bodies to ensure our students are prepared for professional practice.
+We actively collaborate with external bodies to prepare our students for professional practice.

 The Australian Collaborative Education Network (ACEN) is the national professional association for work-integrated learning (WIL) and collaborative education.